Medical Visas and Legal Aspects in Health Tourism

 Medical Malpractice

-In the event of medical malpractice or negligence, you should be aware of your legal rights and potential recourse, including the ability to seek compensation.
+Should medical malpractice or negligence arise, you should be aware of your legal rights and possible recourse—including the possibility of compensation.

 Confidentiality

-Your medical records and personal information should be handled with the utmost confidentiality.
-Understand the privacy laws in your destination country.
+Your personal data and medical records should be handled with the highest of confidentiality.
+Research the privacy rules in the nation you are visiting.

 Travel Insurance